When Lawsuits Become Policy

 Most presidencies fit comfortably into the first model.
 Trump’s does not.

-Whether this represents adaptation to a more adversarial environment, or erosion of institutional restraint, is a question for historians—and voters.
+Whether this represents adaptation to a more adversarial environment, or a shift away from institutional restraint, is a question for historians—and voters.
 Reasonable people will come to different conclusions.

 What’s clear is that the role of litigation itself has shifted.

-When lawsuits become policy, they don’t just resolve disputes.
+When lawsuits begin to function as policy, they don’t just resolve disputes.
 They shape behavior.

 And that’s worth thinking about.